2001092236/mipt22/homework.md

 	$$

 	1. Find an optimal solution to the Linear Programming problem using the simplex method.
-	1. Write the dual linear program.
+	1. Write the dual linear problem.
 Find an optimal dual solution.
 Do we have strong duality here?